Consulting Business Plan Template

 • When and why did you start the business?

 • Your legal structure.
 Are you incorporated as an S-Corp?
-An LLC?
+A Limited Liability Company (LLC)?
 A sole proprietorship?
 Explain your legal structure here.

 Quickly and easily complete your Consulting business plan with Growthink’s Ultimate Consulting Business Plan Template and complete your plan and financial model in just hours.